 For Us Adults

-For us adults, we work heartily in everything we do.
+For us adults, we also try to work heartily in everything we do.
 Why?
 Because we have inherited from God our reward, a gift of holy spirit, the presence of God within ourselves.
 Inheritance means having a right or privilege to which a person is entitled by birth.
-When we are born again (or when we realize and believe to connect with the universe), we inherit from God a right/privilege to live with holy spirit in our hearts.
+When we are born again (or when we realize and believe to connect with the God and everything that is created), we inherit from God a right and a privilege to live with holy spirit in our hearts.
 What an incredible gift!